"The difference in winning and losing is most often not quitting." Walt Disney

 Entrepreneur, Inventor, Businessman (1854–1932)

-A high school dropout, who fared very poorly in the academic world, George Eastman issep13camera.jpg the man behind Kodak, now officially known as the Eastman Kodak Company.
+A high school dropout, who fared very poorly in the academic world, George Eastman is the man behind Kodak, now officially known as the Eastman Kodak Company.
 Eastman came from a poor background, but even as a young man, he showed tremendous spirit and fortitude.
 While still young, he supported his widowed mother and two sisters when his father died, and his family became financially distressed.

 George Eastman was an inventive genius.
 It is his innovations that marked the beginning of the amateur photography craze that is still going strong today!